 But people aren’t allowed to see this, and things aren’t so apparent to ordinary people, because there is the matter of insight (wu).
 If what the body cultivated were displayed in plain view, what would be left to insight?
 Everyone would cultivate, everyone would do it.
 Who wouldn’t?
 Everything would be so real.
 Even people with unpardonable sins, incorrigible as they may be, would come to learn it.
 There would be no question of insight.
 And if that were the case, cultivation would be impossible.
 Some people say, “I’ll keep my eyes open, and if I can see things clearly, I’ll learn it.”
 But that won’t do.
 If such a person could see everything, with things being crystal clear, that would be the end of his cultivation prospects.
 He wouldn’t be allowed to cultivate.
 The reason is, a person needs to emerge from the delusion by way of insight, and only that counts as cultivation.
 If a person achieved total insight and could see everything, he would not be allowed to cultivate.
 And why is that?
 Because it wouldn’t count if he were to cultivate, for he would have seen that everything [cultivation talks about] is real.
 He would have seen the causal workings of the quarrels people have, and that those who take advantage of others give virtue to them.
 If reality were fully laid out before him, of course he would take up cultivation.
 But would that count as doing cultivation?
 It would amount to grabbing something that’s there for the taking.
 Human attachments wouldn’t be removed that way.

-When a person cultivates, the matter of insight runs throughout, start to finish, and he has to cultivate amidst delusion.
+A person has to enlighten to things throughout his cultivation process, and he has to cultivate amidst delusion.
 The West values faith, and stresses this from beginning to end.
-Without faith, everything else is out of the question.
-As long as you have faith, there will be a response [from God].
+Without faith, everything else is out of the question; with faith, the person is allowed to perceive divine things.
 When some people have repented before Jesus’ image, their minds really have sensed that Jesus was listening and that there was someone responding to their questions.
 Such is the means of cultivation in the West.
 Religious faith is a type of cultivation.
 When Jesus was ready to receive his followers in his heavenly kingdom, if the person’s body was devoid of gong or energy, the person could not enter Heaven.
-And on top of that, the bad thoughts the person formed among human beings and the karma on his body would lead the special property of the universe at high levels to restrict him; and in the case of someone who was really bad, both his body and soul would have disintegrated [had he gone there], with nothing remaining.
-That scenario is untenable.
+And on top of that, the bad thoughts the person formed among human beings and the karma on his body would lead the property of the universe at high levels to restrict him; and in the case of someone who was really bad, both his body and soul would have disintegrated [had he gone there], with nothing remaining.
+That would be a terrible scenario.
 So it won’t work without gong.
-The gong is thus evolved for the person on the other side as his faith grows, as he goes through confession, and as he continuously tries to improve and be a good person.
-Although he develops gong, he is not told about it, for [in the West] they have taught only about being a good person; they have not taught about gong.
-The same holds true with Buddhist monks.
-They don’t do any [qigong-type] exercises, so how do they develop gong?
-Their gong grows even though they aren’t told that they have gong.
+The gong is thus evolved for the person in another dimension as his faith grows, as he goes through confession, and as he continuously tries to improve and be a good person.
+Although he develops gong, he isn’t told about it, for [in the West] they have taught only about being a good person and not about gong.
+The same holds true for Buddhist monks.
+They don’t do [qigong-type] exercises either, and so people may wonder how it is that they come to have gong, nonetheless.
+Their gong grows even though they aren’t told about it.

 In reality the Daoist religion does not exist.
 A Daoist teaches his disciple to cultivate in solitude.
 Although the Daoist religion was created and it has many disciples, not all of them receive the true teaching.
 If a master finds a good disciple, he will teach him the true things.
 And if there are no good disciples, he will opt for a carefree and easy life, doing whatever he would like to.
 [He can do that] because he has attained the Dao and the true freedom that comes with it.